 You should check with your preferred hotel to see if they offer free airport transfers before booking.

 Remember, this is Cuba.
 If you don’t ask for a transfer to and from Havana airport before booking they will likely offer it to you after booking for a fee.
-And that fee will be equivalent too or higher than our next two (2) transport options.
+And that fee will be equivalent too or higher than a private airport transfer (above) and our next two (2) transport options (below).

 Taxi To And From Havana Airport

 The yellow taxis in Cuba are all government owned and operated.
-But this does not mean they are like government regulated taxis elsewhere in the world.
+But this doesn’t mean they are like government regulated taxis elsewhere in the world.

 The yellow taxis in Havana have no meters.
 You will need to negotiate a price with the taxi driver before agreeing to ride with them.
 And the price can change during the trip.
 It’s also likely that they will try to short change you (scam).